hardcod3dd/news-sentiment/README.md

 # news-sentiment
- simple sentiment analysis on news
+ simple sentiment analysis on news.gets the titles scores a final result